erizov/Professor/semester_5/lecture_21_transfer_learning/fine_tuning/README.md

 ### Application

 5. Can you implement Fine Tuning from memory without looking at the code?
-6. What real-world problem could you solve using Fine Tuning?
+6. What real-world problem could you tackle using Fine Tuning?

 ### Debugging